Shandong University: Wartime (1937-49)

+Early Time in PRC (1949–65)

 In 1951, East China University (华东大学 (Huádōng Dàxué)) was merged into Shandong University.
 In the same year, the university published the "Journal of Shandong University".
 Cheeloo University was dissolved in 1952 and its Medical School became part of Shandong Medical College.
 Prior to the Sino-Soviet split, Soviet faculty members worked at Shandong University.
 In October 1958, the university moved back to Jinan from Qingdao.
 The marine sciences remained in Qingdao, where they later formed Shandong Ocean University.
 In Jinan, Shandong University first occupied the Hongjialou Campus.
 Construction of the new Central Campus commenced in 1959, during the Great Leap Forward and in the year of a great Yellow River flood.
-Shandong University was added to the list of National Key University on 10 October 1960.
+Shandong University was added to the list of National Key University on October 10, 1960.